TexasInstruments/edgeai-tidl-tools/README.md

 ## Compile and Benchmark Custom Model

--  [**New Model Evaluation**](docs/custom_model_evaluation.md#new-model-evaluation) : Refer this for a custom model that needs to be evaluated is falling into one of supported out-of-box example tasks categories.
+-  [**New Model Evaluation**](docs/custom_model_evaluation.md#new-model-evaluation) : Refer this if your model falls into one of supported out-of-box example tasks categories such as image classification, object detection or pixel level semantic Segmentation
-- [**Custom Model Evaluation**](docs/custom_model_evaluation.md#custom-model-evaluation) : Refer this for a custom model task category or input and output format is different from the supported list of tasks
+- [**Custom Model Evaluation**](docs/custom_model_evaluation.md#custom-model-evaluation) : Refer this section if your custom model doesn't fall in supported example task category or input and output format is different from the supported list of tasks
 - [**Reporting issues with Model deployment**](docs/custom_model_evaluation.md#reporting-issues-with-model-deployment) - Refer notes here for reporting issues in custom model deployment

 ## User Guide
-- [**Python examples**](examples/osrt_python/README.md) - Detailed documentation on all the compile and inference options for TIDL offload for each runtime sessions
+- [**Python API and examples**](examples/osrt_python/README.md) - Detailed documentation on all the compile and inference options for TIDL offload for each runtime sessions
-- [**CPP examples**](examples/osrt_cpp/README.md) - Detailed documentation on compiling the CPP examples on X86_PC as well as Development board.
+- [**CPP API and examples**](examples/osrt_cpp/README.md) - Detailed documentation on compiling the CPP examples on X86_PC as well as Development board.
 - [**Jupyter Notebooks**](examples/jupyter_notebooks/README.md) - Interactive step-by-step documented notebooks for pre-compiled models inference.
 - [**Supported Operators and Runtimes**](docs/supported_ops_rts_versions.md) - List of supported operators from TIDL offload and their limitations for each runtime.
 - [**Advanced Setup Options**](docs/advanced_setup.md#advanced-setup-options) - Setup options for advanced users to optimize setup time